How can I apply for KLU?

 Students have freedom when it comes to their internship, if they would like to stay in Germany they can, if they would like to return to their home country they can, and if they would like to go somewhere new, they can.

-Can I get a TOEFL, IELTS or CAE / CPE waiver?
+Can I get a TOEFL, IELTS, CAE / CPE, Pearson PTE Academic or FCE Cambridge English waiver?

-No, all students are required to complete an English language proficiency test, unless they come from Canada, USA, the United Kingdom, Ireland, Australia or New Zealand, or completed their entire degree in one of these countries.
+No, all students are required to complete an English language proficiency test, unless they are nationals of Canada (excluding Quebec), USA, the United Kingdom, Ireland, Australia or New Zealand, with English as their native language, or completed their entire degree in one of these countries.

 Can I still apply even if I don’t have my English Language results yet?